s-a-y/stellar-qr/README.md

 * Centaurus (QR code doesn't support memo, simply encodes public address)
 * Stargazer (QR code contains JSON structure with required fields)
 * Papaya (uses Stargazer format)
-* Stellarkey (Builds transaction envelope, which is ready to be signed, but requires `sourceAccount` parameter, so you must ask user for his address first)
+* StellarKey (Builds transaction envelope, which is ready to be signed, but requires `sourceAccount` parameter, so you must ask user for his address first)

 Then you offer user to choose wallet they are using and generate QR code for it:
 ```
 const StellarQr = require('stellar-qr');
-const qr = require('qr-image');

-const svgString = qr.imageSync(StellarQr.getStellarQr({
+const link = StellarQr.getStellarLink({
   wallet: 'stargazer',
   accountId: '',
   amount: '0.01',